 While it may be considered the tamer of the three legs, competitors shouldn't be complacent.

 The challenge of altitude, weather and what's in store is enough to set the stage of a big event.

-The ride starts at 900m altitude and the 124km bike leg will see you riding to the famous Dead Horse Gap, ‘The Gate’ into the Murray River Valley, and then to Charlotte Pass, this ride has you climbing over 3200 vertical metres, and will finish at Perisher Valley Ski Tube Terminal into the transition for the final leg.
+The ride starts at 900m altitude and the 113km bike leg will see you riding to the famous Dead Horse Gap, ‘The Gate’ into the Murray River Valley.
+From here you will head back towards Jindabyne VIA Bullocks Flat for a drink stop.
+After leaving Bullocks flat you will ride to Charlotte Pass Village, this ride has you climbing over 3200 vertical metres, and will be your T2 area.

 Now the real challenge begins - the ascent to Australia’s highest peak.
-Participants will be winding their way through undulating snowy mountain roads visiting from Perisher to Charlotte Pass before beginning most gruelling stretch – a 9km climb to the peak of Mt Kosciuszko.
-Once at the peak, competitors can take a moment to soak it all in before they make the final descent to the finish line at Charlotte Pass.
+Participants will be winding their way up from Charlotte Pass Village, to Charlotte Pass and to the start of the Summit Trail before beginning most gruelling stretch – a 9km climb to the peak of Mt Kosciuszko.
+Once at the peak, competitors can take a moment to soak it all in before they make the final 9km descent to the finish line at Charlotte Pass Village.

 Why should I attempt the Australian Alpine Ascent?